MuhammadSheryar18/Bank-Marketing-Campaign-Analysis-and-Prediction/README.md

       streamlit run app.py

-## 4. Optional: Batch Processing
+## 4. Optional: Single Customer Prediction:
-- Upload a CSV file containing customer data for bulk predictions.
-- Use the provided batch processing script to generate predictions in another CSV file.
+- Input all required features for a single customer to generate a prediction.

 ---